Rolv-Arild/EARL-pytorch/README.md

 # EARL
 EARL - Extensible Attention-based Rocket League model

-Uses a transformer-like architecture to support any number of in-game entities.
+Uses a transformer-like architecture to support any number of in-game entities (balls, boosts, players).
+Can be used for in-game event prediction (`EARLReplayModel`), action prediction (`EARLActorCritic`), rank prediction (`EARLRankModel`) etc.

 ### Installation
 ```